CargoTube/ct_router/README.md

 # sb_switch
-Switches can change the directions trains take, this is the so called 'router'.
+Switches can change the directions cans take, this is the so called 'router'.